Who we are

 Rights purchased: All rights (including Web rights)

-General news items: Other appropriate pitches for the Fresh section include timely topics in nutrition policy, food safety, food books (that aren’t diet books or cookbooks) and interesting expert/farmer/food-producer profiles.
-Think: off the beaten track.
-If something has appeared in a major news outlet (e.g., The New York Times, CNN.com) or a food- or health-related news wire, we’ve seen the story, so please don’t pass the headline along without giving it a “Fresh” spin: What’s the angle for EatingWell?
+If something has appeared in a major news outlet or a food- or health-related news wire, we’ve seen the story, so please don’t pass the headline along without giving it a “Fresh” spin: What’s the angle for EatingWell?
 Why should we cover it now?
 (Or rather, in four to five months—which is our usual lead time.)
 Ask yourself: Could this work just as well in another food magazine?
 If the answer is yes, hone your pitch further, keeping EatingWell’s motto (“Where Good Taste Meets Good Health”) in mind.

-Fresh Findings: This occasional column deliver news our readers can use in 150-300 words.
 We aim to highlight a new study that’s also timely.
-(For example, in February we might cover a new heart study since it’s American Heart Month or in the spring we might cover a diet study as people gear up for bathing-suit season.)
+(For example, in February we might cover a new heart study since it’s American Heart Month or in the summer we might cover a study on hydration)

 Most of our recipes are developed in-house or are contracted out to regular contributors who are well-established cooks and food writers.
 If you have a strong background in writing about food and developing recipes for national publications, we invite you to introduce yourself.